jonathanlukas/camunda-7-training-embedded/instructions/exercise6.md

 ### Acceptance testing

+11. Restart the Application.
-11. Start a process instance from the modeler using this payload:
+12. Start a process instance from the modeler using this payload:
     ```json
      {
         "orderTotal": {